cvonfeldt/AWS-CyberDefenders-blue-team-Investigations/AWS-AbuSESer-Trufflenet/README.md

 ![Q4.1](screenshots/4.1.png)

-We can see that the first assumed role is "Maromalix-DevOps-Role," and its privilege escalation almost surely came from the successful GetSecretValue call.
+We can see that the first assumed role is **"Maromalix-DevOps-Role,"** and its privilege escalation almost surely came from the successful GetSecretValue call.

 **Answer: Maromalix-DevOps-Role**

 ### 4.2) When assuming the new role, the attacker specified a custom session name to identify their session.
 What was this session name?

-For assumed roles, the sesison name comes at the end of the arn:
+For assumed roles, the session name comes at the end of the arn:

 ![Q4.2](screenshots/4.2.png)

-We can see here the custom session name used is "DevOpsing_maromalix".
+We can see here the custom session name used is **"DevOpsing_maromalix".**

 **Answer: DevOpsing_maromalix**